mozilla/experimenter/docs/adrs/0012-exposure-events-and-coenrolling-features.md

 This is the current implementation.

-### Record the exposure event with the message key as well as the experiment slug
+### Option 2: Record the exposure event with the message key

 The Glean event schema for exposure events would have an additional `part-id` extra, or even another type of exposure event created.